 Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
-It shows that Ngoma has 3.3% of people with a major disability.
-This percentage is below the national average of 4.5%, ranking the district third among the districts of Eastern Province.
-The district with the highest percentage of people with a major disability is Burera, with 8.2%.
+It shows that Rubavu district has 2.5% of people with a major disability.
+This percentage is below the national average of 4.5%.

 Figure 8.1 Percentage of persons with major disability, by district